cwru-courses/csds440-f24-11/README.md

 - **Job descriptions** contain:
   - Structured data: job title, qualifications, location, salary range
   - Unstructured data: paragraphs describing roles, responsibilities, and company culture

+# Task 2: Mobile Face Recognition

+## Goal:
+To develop a machine learning model that can perform face recognition in real time, accurately, and quickly on mobile devices.
+This feature is used for authentication to log in to personal devices and verify identity for apps such as banking,finance, personal etc.

+## Performance Measure:
+Suitable performance measures include:
+- **Accuracy**: How often the system correctly recognizes the authorized user.
+- **False Positive Rate**: How often the model mistakenly recognizes unauthorized users as authorized.
+- **False Negative Rate**: How often the system fails to recognize a legitimate user.
+- **Processing Time**: The speed at which the system can recognize the user to ensure a seamless experience.

+## Examples:
+Input examples could include:
+- Images captured of a person’s face using the mobile's camera.
+- Data collection during user registration to train the model, including face images with different backgrounds and lighting conditions.
+- The model must learn to identify the user while ensuring unauthorized users are not recognized.

+## Hypothesis Space:
+- The **domain** consists of all possible input values such as multiple poses, expressions, and different lighting conditions (pixel values of face images).
+- The **range** is binary (0 or 1): whether the face matches the authorized user or not.

+The hypothesis space might include:
+- **Convolutional Neural Networks (CNNs)** or other **deep learning models** for feature extraction from face images.
+- The domain represents continuous input (face images), and the output is a Boolean function indicating whether the face matches the authorized user or not.

+## Challenges to Supervised Learning:
+- **Real-time constraints** due to limited processing power on mobile devices.
+- **Input variation**, including different lighting conditions, poses, and expressions, which can influence the model’s performance.